iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 5 reviews"/>
 </p>

+> Always working.
+Dont even know it's on unless I check.
+No noticable battery drain.
+App is being improved.
+No privacy issues.
+Do your part.<br> :date: __2020-07-17 00:28:28__

+> Authentication is not sending text message before but is now working for me.<br> :date: __2020-07-15 20:48:15__

 > 5 stars but still......Google maps tracks your phone -where, when- what time and exact place literally on a bus, anyone with a Gmail account, their GPS or location setting on their Android or Apple phone can access their location history, even your commands to Ok Google. and easily share this information with health officials if the time arises.
 Just thought I'd point that out.<br> :date: __2020-07-04 04:12:15__

 > Installed it.
 Hope I'll need to use it!<br> :date: __2020-06-29 22:14:01__